-- complete the Acquisition of AusCann; (a) - (b) meet the requirements of the ASX and satisfy Chapters 1 and 2 of the Listing Rules; and - (c) conduct the activities described in Section 2.4(f).
+- (a) complete the Acquisition of AusCann; - (b) meet the requirements of the ASX and satisfy Chapters 1 and 2 of the Listing Rules; and - (c) conduct the activities described in Section 2.2.

 On completion of the Public Offer, the Board believes the Company will have sufficient working capital to achieve these objectives.